osompress/genesis-simple-share/README.md

 The default settings should automatically enable the share icons on posts.
 You may wish to make some changes so in your WordPress dashboard hover over the Genesis menu item and click the Simple Share menu item in that submenu.

 Once there you can choose which post types Simple Share will be active on, if it should show on archives, and which icons to enable.
 You can also drag and drop the icons to change the order they will display in on your site.
-You may wish to add your Twitter user name to the twitter icon settings.
-This will add a via: @username after the share text on Twitter.
+You may wish to add your X (formely Twitter) user name to the twitter icon settings.
+This will add a via: @username after the share text on X (formely Twitter).
 You may also add a URL to an image to use as the default image.

 Tips and Tricks